ABOUT YOUR HOSTS

 The problem with Milne Bay is that there are so many things to see that you just run out of time.

 In November 2015 we carried out our " Birding Milne Bay's Endemics Tour" and this being developed specifically for those with birding interests.
-This tour will be repeated in the later part of October 2016.
+This tour will be repeated in November 2019.

 Click on the link for the Trip Report